 Summer is (almost) here and with it, let’s get prepared for a safe Great British Barbeque season

-With this Summer still threatening to arrive on our shores, and Jubilee weekend almost upon us, thoughts turn to eating and entertaining al fresco.
+With this Summer well underway in the UK this year, thoughts turn to eating and entertaining al fresco.
 What could be more British than a BBQ?
 This might be for a pub, club, village celebration or just inviting friends over.
 We thought we would share our top insights as you prepare for a safe and enjoyable BBQ season.

 1. Be Aware of Allergens – unfortunately food allergens are not killed by heat.
 If cooking food for someone who suffers from a food allergen, action will have to be taken to ensure their food is not contaminated from other dishes.
 Consider having a separate section of the grill, cooking the food in a clean pan on the grill, using separate utensils and ensuring that the grill is thoroughly cleaned before use